basilspice/right-up/notes.md

 Add Switcher for Desert or Savory

-Add Logo in place of text
+Add Logo in place of text !----in progress need to fix logo ---!

 **MVP 3**